 A Cheap and Simple Way to be Divorced:

 If you and your spouse have limited assets, limited income, no children, and you agree about the divorce, there is an inexpensive do-it-yourself divorce available in Illinois.
-However, make sure you meet the qualifications before spending your time or starting the divorce process.
-And the law regarding a “joint petition for a simplified divorce” changes as of January 1, 2016.
-This Q&A will provide the law as is applies 1/1/16:
+Yet make sure you meet the qualifications considering this option.

 Is there an inexpensive and simple way to be divorced?

 Yes.
-A do-it-yourself divorce kit is available for the short-term, no children, limited asset-income marriage.
+A do-it-yourself divorce kit is available for the short-term, no children, limited-assets-and-income marriages.
 The Illinois Divorce Act has a “Joint Simplified Dissolution (of marriage) Procedure.”
-This is a do-it-yourself procedure with forms which are available at the office of the Clerk of the Circuit Court at the county courthouse.
+This Illinois Equal Access to Justice website provides forms for this purpose.

 Who is eligible for the do-it-yourself divorce?